Online English tutor for interview prep

 GED Test Format and Logistics

-Ashley taught 30 days ago
+Ashley taught about 2 months ago

 The Student practiced answering questions with improved vocabulary and sentence structure.
 The Tutor provided guidance on using synonyms, conjunctions, and various tenses to make responses stronger and more detailed.
 The Student was encouraged to rephrase the questions in their answers and to end with positive adjectives.